About Andrea Wojcik

 About John Nott

 My background is in the medical and economic history of modern Africa, but I have supplementary interests in medical anthropology, STS, demography and epidemiology.
-I hope that the extra-European orientation of my previous work – which concerned the history of nutrition and nutritional medicine in Ghana and Uganda – will allow for a relatively novel perspective on the history of medical education in Europe as well as in Tamale.
+I hope that the extra-European orientation of my previous work – which concerned the history of nutrition and nutritional medicine in Ghana and Uganda – has allowed for a relatively novel perspective on the history of medical education in Europe as well as in Tamale.

 I grew up on the edge of London’s commuter belt, where I spent most of my time in what green spaces remain.
 Childhood daydreams were fostered by maps and history books, and I am extremely privileged to still be daydreaming about such things.